1985 Quarter Value, Errors and Mint Mark

 3. Look for Off-Center Strikes: Coins where the design is not fully centered may be worth more.

-4. Examine for Die Cracks or Planchet Errors: Fine cracks or chips in the metal could indicate a 1985 quarter error coin.
+4. Examine for Errors: Fine cracks or chips in the metal could indicate a rare 1985 quarter error.

-5. Use Numismatic Apps: If you can't determine what kind of coin is in front of you, you can always download and use an application for collectors.
+5. Use Numismatic Apps: If you can't determine what kind of coin is in front of you, you can always download and use an application for coin collectors.
 For example, Coin ID Scanner can scan a coin and show all the necessary information about it.
-In addition, the application has many other useful functions such as coin management for convenient management and sorting, an AI consultant that will always answer your questions, and much more.

 a screenshot from the coin ID Scanner app where you can get information about the 1985 p quarter